Fit as a Mama Bear

 Instructions

-• Preheat a non-stick frying pan over medium heat.
-Grease as needed.
+• Preheat a non-stick frying pan over medium heat and grease as needed.

 • Mix together the dry ingredients and then add the wet ingredients one by one and mix until no clumps remain.
 Allow the mixture to sit for 2-3 minutes to absorb.